Eclipse openDuT

 This might be the go-to way, if you want to use CLEO in your pipeline.

-Once downloaded, extract the files with the command tar xvf opendut-cleo-{architecture}.tar.gz
+Once downloaded, extract the files with the command tar xvf opendut-cleo-{architecture}.tar.gz.
+It will then be extracted into

 the folder which is the current work directory.
 You might want to use another directory of your choice.